AaronErhardt/Regex-Blocklist/README.md

 # Regex Blacklist

 Regex Blacklist allows you to easily block urls using RegEx.
+This blacklist can not only stop pages from loading, but also images, scripts, style sheets, fonts and more.

 # Change Blacklist settings